crowforge/PROTRON/doc/DevNotes.md

 other features within each API.
 Though the naming convention of using the key noun associated with the page is used with any further attributes following it e.g. footer, footer_frontpage.
-This also means that pages with a similar intent or theme are kept togeather in the projects directory structure
+This also means that pages with a similar intent or theme are kept together in the projects directory structure

 ## PROTON Directory Structure ##